 Elephants might never forget, but babies aren’t so absent-minded either.
 Even at the ripe age of 24 hours old, most babies are already starting to compartmentalize sights, smells, and sounds.
-For instance, the average baby will recognize her parents’ faces after just one week of “oohs” and “aahs.”
+For instance, the average baby will recognize their parents’ faces after just one week of “oohs” and “aahs.”
 Gradually, each baby learns how to make sense of all this stored information and apply it to everyday experiences like nursing sessions, diaper changes, and meeting people.

-While most people don’t remember too much of their babyhood, there is evidence both that Baby’s experiences now will help shape the person that she becomes whether she remembers them or not, and that the way you talk to her influences how much of her early childhood she will remember.
+While most people don’t remember too much of their babyhood, there is evidence both that Baby’s experiences now will help shape the person that they become whether they remember them or not, and that the way you talk to them influences how much of their early childhood they will remember.
 A 2009 study in Child Development suggests that children whose parents talk about their past, memories, or even the things they’ve done earlier in the day, in a more narrative way start to have distinct memories at an earlier average age.
 Babies start to build unconscious memories from their earliest days, building experiences and recognition, and some evidence suggests that the memories they can describe later develop along similar lines to their growing grasp of language.

 The term “infantile amnesia” refers to normal process where people regularly forget most of the events that happen in their lives before some time around the age of 3, unless a very dramatic or traumatic event, like a broken bone, or a death in the family sticks in their minds.
 Younger children, including children as old as 7 have fairly good recall of their early lives, but as they grow older, early memories often fade.